ExplicITConsulting/set-outlooksignatures.com/implementationapproach.en.md

 **Template Management and Delegation**
 By assigning write permissions to the template folder or individual files, the creation and management of signature and out-of-office templates can be delegated to a defined group of people.
 Typically, templates are defined, created, and maintained by Corporate Communications and Marketing departments.

 The software can process templates in DOCX or HTML format.
 For initial use, DOCX format is recommended.
-The reasons for this recommendation and the pros and cons of each format are described in the software’s `README` file.
+The reasons for this recommendation and the pros and cons of each format are described in the software's `README` file.

 The included `README` file provides an overview of how templates should be managed so that they:
 - Apply only to specific groups or mailboxes